Bombasticbo/EXIFtool-Scripts/README.md

 ## EXIFDate to FileDate
 Why?
-Because the file date may be changed by editing or copying via FTP, MTP etc. and it's handy to be able to sort the images by file date in a file browser or viewer
+Because the file date may be changed by editing or copying via FTP, MTP etc. and it's handy to be able to sort the images/movies by file date in a file browser or viewer

 ## HowTo:
 Use in Windows.
 (For Linux swap ' and " in the exiftool command.
 And the rest of the batch file, of course.)